 On April 25, 2012, the National Arboretum announced a reversal in its plans and declared the Glenn Dale Azaleas a heritage collection which should be preserved.
 FONA, Friends of the National Arboretum, raised over 1 million dollars to insure continuing care of the azalea, boxwood and perennial collections.

 In 2012, the author received the ARS Silver Medal, in part, for the various rhododendron related websites he created.

 Steve's other activities include Scouting, gardening, traveling, photography and being a Rotarian.
 Steve was a physicist at AT&T Bell Laboratories for 27 years.
 After this he served the Boy Scouts of America as a member of the Hawk Mountain Council professional staff.
-He and his wife, Darlene, enjoy traveling, and have visited all 50 states and more than 85 countries as they pursue their interests in rhododendrons, gardening, Scouting, Rotary, and photography.
+He and his wife, Darlene, enjoy traveling, and have visited all 50 states, all provinces of Canada, and more than 90 countries as they pursue their interests in rhododendrons, gardening, Scouting, Rotary, and photography.

 Directory of Contents for Henning's Rhododendron & Azalea Pages